Adelaide Football Club: Present

 The home guernsey features navy blue, red and gold hoops.
 It is worn at all matches designated as home games for the club as well as in selected away games (currently only Geelong, Port Adelaide, Western Bulldogs, and Sydney).
 The jumper is worn with navy shorts at all home and away games, except for away Showdowns, where it is paired with white shorts.
 It has had only minor variations through its history since debuting with the club in 1991, including adding a white outline to the numbers from 1996 to 2020 which has now been removed since the start of the 2021 season, and the removal of yellow cuffs and addition of navy blue panels down the sides (due to manufacturers template design) in 2006.
 In 2009 the yellow cuffs and full hoops returned.
 In 2010 the hoops were cut off again at the sides.
 For 2016, the club removed the side panels, returning to the full hoops of the original design.
 The original base design/idea has never changed in the club's 30-year history.

 Adelaide's clash guernseys have historically used red or yellow bases, so that it will not clash with other team's guernseys in cases where the blue-based home guernsey is not appropriate.
 2025's clash guernsey is predominantly red with singular yellow and blue stripes across the middle.
 Paired with white shorts, the clash guernsey features the club's new logo across the chest with a yellow outline.

 The club's Indigenous guernsey has been a rotating design since it was first introduced in during the 2013 season vs. North Melbourne.
 The first iteration of the Adelaide Indigenous guernsey was a simple swap from Navy to Black, representing the colours in the Australian Aboriginal flag.
 Since 2014 however, they guernsey has featured art on a navy base from a wide number of indigenous artists and past players, such as Andrew McLeod and Ben Davis.
 The 2023 edition of these guernseys was the first to be shared between the women's and the men's teams.
-The most recent of these was designed by Izak Rankine and his cousin Harley Hall, celebrating their shared Ngarrindjeri heritage.
-It was revealed in March 2024.